 3. Sales Tax

 Kids eager to use a $20 bill to buy something costing $19.95 often forget about sales tax.
-This word problem will help them remember:
+Math word problems using sales tax will help them remember:

 Allison has $5 and wants to buy a pack of Pokemon cards that cost $4.49.
 The sales tax is 7 percent; will she have enough money to buy the cards?

-Students will need to multiply $4.49 by 0.07 and then add the result to $4.49 to get the answer.
+To get the answer, students will need to multiply $4.49 by 0.07 and then add the result to $4.49.
 The rounded answer is $4.80, so yes, Allison can buy the cards.